lethang7794/fcj-serverless-with-cdk-workshop/content/500-deploy-users-list-handler-lambda-function/_index.md

   - `User: arn:aws:sts::924932512913:assumed-role/CdkWorkshopStack-UsersListHandlerServiceRole364F720-3mtpfexadETu/CdkWorkshopStack-UsersListHandler873A31F9-rzGpbFUQ6Ma1`
   - is not authorized to perform: `dynamodb:Scan`
   - on resource: `arn:aws:dynamodb:ap-southeast-1:924932512913:table/UsersTable`
-  - because no identity-based policy allows the dynamodb:Scan action
+  - because no identity-based policy allows the `dynamodb:Scan` action

+> [!NOTE]
-  The Lambda function don't have permissions to interact with the DynamoDB table.
+> According to the error, the Lambda function doesn't have permissions to interact with the DynamoDB table.
+But in fact, it's because we doesn't have a DynamoDB table.

-- But your CDK stack doesn't have any DynamoDB table, let deploy it first.
+In the next step, we will use CDK to deploy a DynamoDB table.